LarsNorlander/dev-diary/README.md

 ### 7:55 AM

 Today I spent my time trying to format the tribute, it's getting closer to what I'd like.
 I think last I'd do would be to make it more responsive and fit for desktop.

+### 5:44 PM

+I got to get the responsiveness to work!
+I've used a grid to split the contents into two columns but, now there are a few new problems that I'll have to address.
+Frontend's fun.